rprobinson/MediPi/MediPiPatient/README.md

 	The transmitter element shows a list of all the elements loaded into MediPi with checkboxes which are enabled if data is present/ready to be transmitted.
 Transmitter will take all available and selected data and will place it in a json structure.
 This payload is encrypted and then signed using the patient certificate.
 The resulting json JWT/JWE is passed in a json message - this uses Nimbus JOSE + JWT libraries.
 The message is sent to a restful interface on the MediPi Concentrator encrypted in transit using 2-way SSL/TLS mutual authenticated messaging.

+###VPN Connection
+MediPi Patient software includes configuration to connect to the MediPi Concentrator via a Virtual Private Network (VPN) when it is necessary and drops the connection after the communication has been sent.
+The provided example uses OpenVPN but the configuration should allow for any VPN connection provided that it can be brought up and down via a command line script.

+###Time Server Synchronisation
+MediPi Patient software relies on the internal clock being correct.
+Some physiological devices take their data value timestamps directly from the internal clock and other devices use the internal clock as a reference for granular based checking to see if the physiological device's clock has drifted outside of an allowablw threshold.
+Correct timestamp is vital for the scheduler and scheduling functionality.
+To this end synchronisation is vital before any data can be recorded.
+As part of the calling script which MediPi Patient uses when executed, it calls the timesync.sh script which attempts to contact pool.ntp.org.
+It will repeatedly continue to do this until a sucessful synchronisation has occurred.
+When this happens MediPi patient software will enable all data downloading functions with the devices.

 ###CSS Implementation
 MediPi uses JavaFX which can be controlled using CSS.
 The implementation of this is sub-optimal and has been done on a node by node basis.
 Whilst individual elements can be controlled, a refactoring exercise is required to properly implement it and take full advantage of the technology.